tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 **words** and **unwords** split a line of text into words or join a list of words respectively

-**delete** takes an element and a list and deletes the first occurence of that element in the list
+**delete** takes an element and a list and deletes the first occurrence of that element in the list

-**\\** the list differnece function.
+**\\** the list difference function.
 For every element in the right hand list, it removes a matching element in the left one

 **union** returns the union of two lists

 **intersect** returns only the elements that are found in both lists

-**insert** takes an element and a list of elements that can be sorted and inserts it into the lsat position where it is less than or equal to the next element
+**insert** takes an element and a list of elements that can be sorted and inserts it into the last position where it is less than or equal to the next element

 **length**, **take**, **drop** **splitAt**, **!!**, and **replicte** all take **Int** as one of their parameters, or return an **Int**.
 They could be more generic if they took any type that's part of **Integral** or **Num**.